ofiwg/libfabric/man/fi_gni.7.md

 : For both control and data progress, the GNI provider supports both *FI_PROGRESS_AUTO* and *FI_PROGRESS_MANUAL*, with a default set to *FI_PROGRESS_AUTO*.
+  Note that for data progress, progression is only performed when data transfers use the rendezvous protocol.

+*Wait Objects*
+: The GNI provider specifically supports wait object types *FI_WAIT_UNSPEC*, and *FI_WAIT_SET*.
+A wait object must be used when calling fi_cntr_wait, fi_cq_sread/from, fi_eq_sread/from, fi_wait.
+  The GNI provider spawns an internal wait progress thread that is woken up when clients utilize the wait system (e.g., calling fi_wait).

 *Additional Features*
 : The GNI provider also supports the following capabilities and features: